timuckun/hash_params/README.md

 **`hash-params` allows you to declare, validate, and transform endpoint parameters as you would in frameworks like [ActiveModel](http://rubydoc.info/gems/activemodel/3.2.3/frames) or [DataMapper](http://datamapper.org/). but in a lighterweight fashion**

+**NOTE:  Only mentioned and valid entries are returned, all others are ignored**

 ## Example